irissorg/transcripts.podcast.iriss.org.uk/content/transcript/the-dundee-early-intervention-team.md

 F I suppose it's like a framework, a different kind of style of working.
 Not necessarily completely different, a lot of it I guess people would describe as common sense but what social pedagogy does that's different is it gives you like the theories behind that common-sense style approach to say why you do what you do so it places relationships at the centre of everything.
 It's about you know using relationship theories, using communication theories to sort of make that bigger picture of where someone's journey...where someone might be on their journey and then using your skills in relational based practice to actually support them to move forward on their journey or to go in their direction that they want to go in.
 Sometimes it might not be an expected direction but it's all okay within the sort of style of social pedagogy.

-Int.
-What's it like working in that way?
+ED What's it like working in that way?

 F I love it, for me I think when we first did the training they say that you have a Haltung (... unclear)